ridoweb/blog/_posts/2023-12-18-develop-iotedge-modules.md

 # Run/Debug the custom module

-Finally, you can run or debug this project by tweaking the configuration so it will connect to the local $edgeHub instance, using the certificate configured for TLS:
+Finally, you can run or debug this project by tweaking the configuration so it will connect to the local `$edgeHub` instance by appending the `;GatewayHostName=localhost` to the module connection string, and using the certificate configured for TLS with the `EdgeModuleCACertificateFile` variable:

 ```bash
 export IotHubConnectionString="$modcs;GatewayHostName=localhost"